-Oral health is a key indicator of overall health, well-being and quality of life.
-It covers a range of diseases and conditions including dentistry.
-Normally, the body's natural defenses and good oral health care, such as daily brushing and flossing, keep bacteria under control.
-However, without proper oral hygiene, bacteria can reach levels that could cause oral infections, such as tooth decay and gum disease.
+Oral health is an essential indicator of overall health, well-being, and quality of life.
+It encompasses a range of diseases and conditions, including dentistry.
+The body's natural defenses and good oral hygiene practices, such as daily brushing and flossing, help keep bacteria levels in check.
+Without proper oral hygiene, however, bacteria can reach levels that can cause oral infections, such as tooth decay and gum disease.

-Oral hygiene is the practice of keeping your mouth clean and disease-free.
+Oral hygiene is the practice of keeping your mouth clean and free from disease.
 It involves brushing and flossing your teeth, as well as visiting your dentist regularly for dental x-rays, exams, and cleanings.
-Health, health status, health-related quality of life and quality of life have been used interchangeably in the literature.
-OHRQOL is becoming increasingly recognized in clinical dentistry because of the understanding that it is patients who are being treated and not just their dental or oral condition.
+Health, health status, health-related quality of life (OHRQOL), and quality of life have been used interchangeably in the literature.
+OHRQOL is becoming increasingly recognized in clinical dentistry because it is patients who are being treated and not just their dental or oral condition.

 The medical model has been replaced by the socio-environmental model of health, which assumes the state of health as a capacity for optimal functioning and social and psychological well-being.
-These definitions suggest that OHRQOL is equivalent to health, but at the same time it encompasses dimensions that are broader than health.
+These definitions suggest that OHRQOL is equivalent to health but at the same time encompasses dimensions that are broader than health.
 This is based on the recently recognized patient-centered biopsychosocial approach to oral health care.
-Oral health also denotes not only the absence of disease, but general well-being so that the person can perform functions such as eating, talking and smiling and can also contribute creatively to society.
+Oral health also denotes not only the absence of disease but general well-being so that the person can perform functions such as eating, talking, and smiling and can also contribute creatively to society.